International Health Insurance

 Getting around is also convenient and affordable, with public transport, including buses, trains, and motorbike taxis (Xe Ôm), costing around $50 per month.

 However, one key financial aspect to budget for is healthcare.
-Vietnam’s healthcare system is undergoing major reforms as the government works toward providing universal coverage, but it is not yet fully in place.
+Vietnam’s healthcare system is undergoing significant reforms as the government works toward providing universal coverage, although it is not yet fully implemented.
 As a result, most residents still pay out of pocket for services at public and private hospitals.

 Public hospitals are often under-equipped and may offer lower-quality care.
 Because of this, many expats purchase private health insurance in Vietnam to ensure access to better facilities, shorter wait times, and English-speaking doctors.

-Colombia remains one of the cheapest countries to live in, with 92% of expats saying their disposable income is about or more than enough to lead a comfortable life.
+Colombia remains one of the most affordable countries to live in, with 92% of expats stating that their disposable income is sufficient or more than enough to lead a comfortable life.

 Interestingly, 25% of respondents are retired, and 69% earn $50,000 USD or less annually, making the country especially attractive for budget-conscious expats.